xaroweI/emoji-reactor/README.md

 ## Technical Details

-- **Framework**: OpenCV for camera capture and display
+- Uses OpenCV for camera capture and display
-- **AI Models**: MediaPipe Pose and FaceMesh solutions
+- MediaPipe Pose and FaceMesh for detection
-- **Image Processing**: Real-time RGB conversion and landmark detection
+- Real-time RGB conversion and landmark detection
-- **Performance**: Optimized for real-time processing with confidence thresholds

 ## Dependencies

-- Pinned in `requirements-lock.txt` for reproducibility
-- Main direct deps:
 - `opencv-python` - Computer vision library
 - `mediapipe` - Pose and Face Mesh detection
 - `numpy` - Numerical computing

+See `requirements.txt` for installation and `requirements-lock.txt` for pinned versions.

 ## License

-This project is for educational and personal use.
-Please ensure you have appropriate permissions for any emoji images you use.
+MIT License - see LICENSE file for details.